 - There are Several Options

 When people think about short-term rentals, they often imagine luxury vacation homes.
 On the contrary, many guests with more modest tastes and means would be happy to rent a shipping container home in your backyard.
 In other words, you still earn money as a short-term rental if you don’t have the capital for a beachfront condo.
 What’s crucial is that you make your rental as cozy and attractive as possible.
 Then with the proper marketing, you’ll find tenants looking for what you have to offer.
+It should be noted that when you are selecting tenants to rent your property, using services such as Bond Rees is a great way to make sure that you are picking the right tenants so that you are not dealing with issues down the road.

 - Multiple Tax Advantages